skupperproject/skupper/charts/network-observer/README.md

 `tls.openshiftIssued=true` and `tls.skupperIssued=false`.
 An annotation will be added to the service that should prompt openshift to provision a TLS secret.

-### Authorization
+### Authentication

-The network observer pod contains a reverse proxy that handles authorization and TLS termination for the read only application that binds only to localhost.
+The network observer pod contains a reverse proxy that handles authentication and TLS termination for the read only application that binds only to localhost.
-When authorization strategy is "basic", nginx is configured as the proxy, and can be configured with user-provided htpasswd file contents or a secret name.
+When authentication strategy is "basic", nginx is configured as the proxy, and can be configured with user-provided htpasswd file contents or a secret name.
-When authorization strategy is "openshift" an oauth2 proxy is used instead, and is configured to use the cluster identity provider for authorization.
+When authentication strategy is "openshift" an oauth2 proxy is used instead, and is configured to use the cluster identity provider for authentication.
 Openshift auth only works with ingress type Route.

 To set a secure basic auth credentials run: